rcz87/cryptosatX/replit.md

 # Crypto Futures Signal API

 ## Overview
 This project provides a FastAPI backend for generating real-time cryptocurrency futures trading signals.
 It integrates diverse market data to offer LONG/SHORT/NEUTRAL recommendations via a multi-factor weighted scoring system.
-Key features include an advanced Multi-Modal Signal Score (MSS) for identifying emerging cryptocurrencies, a Binance New Listings Monitor, and a Hybrid AI Signal Judge (GPT-4 + rule-based fallback) for signal validation and risk management.
+Key features include an advanced Multi-Modal Signal Score (MSS) for identifying emerging cryptocurrencies, a Binance New Listings Monitor, a Hybrid AI Signal Judge (GPT-4 + rule-based fallback) for signal validation, and a **dedicated Scalping Analysis Engine** optimized for GPT Actions integration with 8 real-time data layers.
 The API is designed for compatibility with GPT Actions, aiming to be a robust tool for informed and automated crypto trading decisions with significant market potential.

 ## User Preferences
 - Clean, modular code structure